microsoft/vscode-dev-containers/script-library/docs/desktop-lite.md

     The `runArgs` / Docker Compose setting allows the container to take advantage of an [init process](https://docs.docker.com/engine/reference/run/#specify-an-init-process) to handle application and process signals in a desktop environment.

-4. If you run into applications crashing, you may need to increase the size of the shared memory space.
+4. [Optional] If you run into applications crashing, you may need to increase the size of the shared memory space.
 For example, this will bump it up to 1 GB in `devcontainer.json`:

     ```json
     runArgs: ["--init", "--shm-size=1g"]